brooklabteam/www/index.md

 <font size="4">

-In the **Brook Lab** in the [Department of Ecology and Evolution](https://ecologyandevolution.uchicago.edu/) at the **University of Chicago**, we work at the interface of disease ecology and conservation biology to study the dynamics of zoonotic infections, pathogens transmitted from wildlife to human hosts.
+In the <b>Brook Lab</b> in the <a href="https://ecologyandevolution.uchicago.edu/">Department of Ecology and Evolution</a> at the <b>University of Chicago</b>, we work at the interface of disease ecology and conservation biology to study the dynamics of zoonotic infections, pathogens transmitted from wildlife to human hosts.

 <br>
 <img src="/assets/mada-bridge.JPG" style="width:100%; border:10px solid; color:black" align="center">